algoristas/dashboard/README.md

     * [Brunch site](http://brunch.io), [Getting started guide](https://github.com/brunch/brunch-guide#readme)

 ## How to contribute
-Contribution is very welcome, you can review [current issues](https://github.com/algoristas/dashboard/issues) or request a new one by creating a new issue.
+Contribution are welcome, you can review [current issues](https://github.com/algoristas/dashboard/issues) or create a new one.

 ### Pull Request process
-Once you have the issue/feature to work on, follow these steps to submit your changes and  make a pull request of them.
+Once you selected issue to work on, follow these steps to submit your changesi, then create a pull request.

 * Inside repository create a new branch `git checkout -b <your_branch>`
-* Made your changes and add them `git add <list of your files>`
-* Create a commit with an appropiate message `git commit` [guidelines](https://chris.beams.io/posts/git-commit/)
+* Commit your changes trying to follow [guidelines](https://chris.beams.io/posts/git-commit/)
-* Now submit the changes to remote repository `git push origin <your_branch>`
+* Now submit your branch to remote repository `git push origin <your_branch>`

 Your branch will appear in Github interface, from there you can create the Pull Request and assign people to look into it.